 Teams may decide to apply for Engage grants of up to $25,000.
 Engage proposals were due Summer, 2017.

-Engage teams will have the opportunity to work with artists to create a visual representation of their ideas to be shared at a poster fair on August 31st, 2017.
+Engage teams had the opportunity to work with UW-Madison art students to create visual representations of their ideas which were shared at a poster fair on August 31st, 2017.

 Proposals were reviewed and Engage grants awarded at the beginning of the 2017-18 academic year.

 For projects that are larger in scale, teams may decide to apply for Transform grants of up to $250,000.
-Transform proposals are due February 1, 2018.
+Transform proposals were due February 1, 2018.

-Transform teams will have the opportunity to work with UW-Madison MFA students to create a visual representation of their work to be presented at a School of Education Poster Fair.
+Transform teams had the opportunity to work with UW-Madison MFA students to create a visual representation of their work which was presented at a School of Education Poster Fair.